spdustin/ChatGPT-AutoExpert/_system-prompts/gpts/README.md

 ## Custom GPT Builder

-The GPT builder is, itself, a Custom GPT with its own set of directions "Actions" (the new "plugins").
+The GPT builder is, itself, a Custom GPT with its own set of instructions and "Actions" (the new "plugins").

 Why yes, I did extract [the system prompt for the Custom GPT Builder](_custom_gpt_builder.md) just for you.